trailblazer/trailblazer.github.io/gems/reform/prepopulator.md

 permalink: /gems/reform/prepopulator.html
 ---

-# Pre-Populating
+# Prepopulating

+Reform has two completely separated modes for form setup.
+One when rendering the form and one when populating the form in `validate`.

-Prepopulating is helpful when you want to fill out fields (aka. _defaults_) or add nested forms before rendering.
+[Prepopulating](/gems/reform/prepopulator.html) is helpful when you want to fill out fields (aka. _defaults_) or add nested forms before rendering.

+[Populating](/gems/reform/populators.html) is invoked in `validate` and will add nested forms depending on the incoming hash.

+This page explains prepopulation used to prepare the form for rendering.

 ## Configuration